 If the default port is not available, dev mode selects a random port to use as the port for debugging.

-The Open Liberty Tools extensions for VS Code and IntelliJ integrate dev mode functions directly into your chosen IDE.
-After you install either of these extensions and enable either the Maven or Gradle plug-in, you can find your project name in the Liberty dashboard view in Eclipse IDE or Visual Studio Code, or to the Liberty Tools window in IntelliJ IDEA.
+Liberty Tools for Eclipse, VS Code, and IntelliJ IDEA integrate dev mode functions directly into your chosen development environment.
+When you install these tools and enable either the Maven or Gradle plug-in, you can find your project name in the Liberty dashboard view in Eclipse IDE or Visual Studio Code, or to the Liberty Tools window in IntelliJ IDEA.
 You can access dev mode functions by right-clicking your project name and selecting a command from the drop-down menu.
 Liberty Tools also provides core language support for Liberty configuration files, MicroProfiles APIs, and Jakarta EE APIs.

 If you are developing an application locally in a container, you can minimize differences between your development and production environments by running your containerized server in dev mode.
 With container support for dev mode, you can use the same